Whitris/Whitris/README.md

 # Hi, I'm Nicola

-I am a **AI/ML Engineer** with a background in Physics and a passion for building performant and intelligent software systems.
+I am a **AI/ML Engineer** with a background in Physics and an interest for building performant and intelligent software systems.

 My main focus is on **Generative AI** and optimizing Python algorithms for high performance computing (HPC), especially on GPUs.